 One of the most highly anticipated events on my trip to Europe was the Sherlock Holmes Museum.
 I had missed 221b Baker St on my last trip to London and was determined not to miss it again!
 With all the hullabaloo over BBC Sherlock, Elementary, and Robert Downey Jr.’s films, I was nervous it would be more of a tourist trap than ever!
+So, the Sherlock Holmes Museum is it worth it?
 I can happily report that it was not.
 As you probably already know, Sherlock Holmes’ address is 221b Baker Street and so is the museum’s.
 The Museum was the first stop on my self-induced Sherlock tour of London.

 Sherlock Holmes Museum Tickets

 221b Baker Street was really close to my hostel so I walked there.
 It’s a pretty busy street, being that it’s near Madame Tussauds and Regent’s Park.
 When you arrive, go directly inside the museum gift shop to purchase your ticket, then go outside to wait in line.
 Sherlock Holmes Museum tickets are £15 for Adults, and £10 for Children (under 16yrs).
 As a note, they do not offer Sherlock Holmes museum tickets online.
 You must buy them at 221B Baker St by cash, credit, or debit card.
 You also can’t book in advance.
 Their hours are from 9:30 am to 6 pm every day.